DevCodeMathias/TO-DO-LIST-APP/README.md

 2. Use the input field and "Add+" button to add tasks to your to-do list.
 Each task will appear in the task list section.
 3. You can mark a task as completed by clicking on it.
 4. The real-time clock shows the current hour, minute, and second, keeping you updated.
-5. While holding the mouse button, drag the task to your desired position within the task list.
+5. While holding the mouse button, drag the task to your desired position within the task list
-6 .Release the mouse button to drop the task into its new position.
+6. Release the mouse button to drop the task into its new position.

 ## Technologies Used